harrisonpedrero/curiosity-modelling/README.md

 Signatures
 - `Boolean`, `True`, and `False`
 - `Input`, defined by a `string` that is a partial function mapping integers to chars and `length` that is an integer
-- `Node`, defining a group of characters in the regex pattern, with fields `character` meaning a literal, `wildcard` indicating whether there is a wildcard present after the character, `next` indicating the next node in the pattern, and `skip` indicating epsilon transitions that the node could transition to alternatively.
+- `Node`, defining a group of characters in the regex pattern, with fields `character` meaning a literal, `wildcard` indicating whether the node is the `.` operator matching any character, `next` indicating the next node in the pattern (with character consumption), and `skip` indicating epsilon transitions that the node could transition to alternatively (without character consumption).
 For example, if `l` represents a literal (character) being `N1`, then
     - `l` could be represented with `next = N2` and `skip = NULL`
     - `l?` could be represented by `next = N2` and `skip = N2`
     - `l*` could be represented by `next = N1` and `skip = N2`
     - `l+` could be equivalent to `ll*`
     - `Start`, `Accepting` are distinguished states
-    - In practice, we currently have separate wildcard nodes that record `*` and do not record a character (and character nodes do not record a wildcard), but we could easily change the system to accomodate what is decribed above.
 - `State` walks through the `Node`s, matching against `Input`
 - `Trace` is a partial function that models the sequence of states, with the tuple `(state1, state2, True)` in the function if `state1` maps to `state2`.